Veena Sriram

 Selected Reports and Book Chapters

-Brophy S. Sriram V, and Zong H. Heroes on Strike: Trends in Global Health Worker Protests During COVID-19.
+Sriram V. Brophy S. and Zong H. Heroes on Strike: Trends in Global Health Worker Protests During COVID-19.
 Accountability Research Center, Accountability Note No. 10.
 2022 Link

 Sriram V. Sheikh K. Bigdeli M. Addressing Governance Challenges and Capacities in Ministries of Health.
 Editor – Sandy Campbell.
 Health Systems Governance Collaborative and Alliance for Health Policy and Systems Research, World Health Organization, 2020 Link

-Sriram, V. Brokering policies and politics for human resources for health.
+Sriram V. Brokering policies and politics for human resources for health.
 In ‘A Health Policy and Systems Research Reader on Human Resources for Health’ (Editors: Asha George, Kerry Scott, Veloshnee Govender).
 Alliance for Health Policy and Systems, World Health Organization, 2017 Link

 Public Writing